-4.1 Treatment effect of LCD on T2D
+4.1 Treatment Effect of LCD on T2D

-We can now analyze the motivating example introduced in Section 2.1 and give an answer to the counterfactual question: If an individual changes from a regular diet to an LCD diet, would he / she be less likely to develop T2D?
-The LCD restricts consumption of carbohydrates relative to the average diet (Bazzano et al., 2014).
-Several systematic reviews and meta-analyses of randomized control trials suggest beneficial effects of LCD in T2D and CVD, including improving glycaemic control, triglyceride and HDL cholesterol profiles (Meng et al., 2017; Gjuladin-Hellon et al., 2019; van Zuuren et al., 2018).
-However, the impact of LCD in a "real world" primary care setting with observational data and its cause-and-effect inferences has not been fully evaluated (Unwin et al., 2020).
+We can now analyze the motivating example introduced in Sect.
+2.1 and give an answer to the counterfactual question: If an individual changes from a regular diet to an LCD diet, would he / she be less likely to develop T2D?
+The LCD restricts consumption of carbohydrates relative to the average diet [7].
+Several systematic reviews and meta-analyses of randomized control trials suggest beneficial effects of LCD in T2D and CVD, including improving glycaemic control, triglyceride and HDL cholesterol profiles [8-10].
+However, the impact of LCD in a "real world" primary care setting with observational data and its cause-and-effect inferences has not been fully evaluated [2].
 The challenges of analyzing routine clinical data include the irregular treatment assignments.
-For example, our analysis relies on the two-point time-series data without control group described in Section 2.2, where all patients participated in the program are suggested to change from their regular diets to LCD after their initial visit to the clinic.
-The irregular design of treatments limit the applications of benchmark methods such as pooled approach and difference-in-differences as discussed Section 3.
-In this section, we apply the proposed I-Rand algorithm to analyze the real data described in Section 2.2.
+For example, our analysis relies on the two-point time-series data without control group described in Sect.
+2.2, where all patients participated in the program are suggested to change from their regular diets to LCD after their initial visit to the clinic.
+The irregular design of treatments limit the applications of benchmark methods such as pooled approach and difference-in-differences as discussed Sect.
+3. In this section, we apply the proposed I-Rand algorithm to analyze the real data described in Sect.
+2.2.

-The analysis using observation data utilizes the model of potential outcomes in Section 2.3.
-According to the causal graph in Figure 1, LCD takes the role of a treatment that affects the mediator BMI and outcome T2D.
+The analysis using observation data utilizes the model of potential outcomes in Sect.
+2.3.
+According to the causal graph in Fig. 1, LCD takes the role of a treatment that affects the mediator BMI and outcome T2D.
 Gender and age affect BMI and T2D, but not the treatment LCD.
 To quantify the expected change in T2D if BMI were changed, we need to calculate the total causal effect of LCD on T2D, which can be characterized by the ATE: